-Personal in the left sidebar you have your private space where you can upload files and folders or create them directly on Infinite Scale.
+Personal in the left sidebar you have your private place where you can upload files and folders or create them directly on Infinite Scale.

-Shares you can see all files or folders that have been shared with you.
+Shares, you can see all files or folders that have been shared with you.
+The origin of the share always resides in a space as you’ll see below.
 You can accept the share or decline.
 You can see who the owner of the share is and who else it has been shared with.
 Then there’s the time or date when the content has been shared.

 A click on the three vertical dots opens an actions menu.
 Actions can be performed on a file or folder depending on the file type (video, text, etc.) and on the permissions granted by the sharer.